ethersync/ethersync/book/src/neovim.md

 # Neovim Plugin

-Make sure you have at least Neovim 0.7.0 installed.
-With that in place, you have several options of how to install the Neovim plugin:
+> ℹ️ **Info:**
+>
+> This plugin requires at least Neovim 0.7.0.

+The Neovim plugin is located at <https://github.com/ethersync/ethersync-vim>, so you would usually add the string `"ethersync/ethersync-vim"` to your plugin manager.

+We recommend creating a mapping for the `:EthersyncJumpToCursor` command, which jumps to another user's cursor.

 ## Lazy